 Our primary economic environment is the international shipping market.
 This market utilizes the U.S. Dollar as its functional currency.
-Consequently, virtually all of our revenues are in U.S. Dollars.
+Consequently, most of our revenues are in U.S. Dollars although some charter hires are paid in Indonesian Rupiah.
 Our expenses, however, are in the currency invoiced by each supplier, and we remit funds in the various currencies invoiced.
 We incur some vessel operating expenses and general and administrative costs in foreign currencies, primarily the Euro, Pound Sterling Danish Kroner and Polish Zloty and therefore there is a transactional risk that currency fluctuations could have a negative effect on our cashflows and financial condition.
-We believe these adverse effects would not be material and we have not entered into any derivative contracts to mitigate our exposure to foreign currency exchange rate risk during 2021.
+We believe these adverse effects would not be material and we have not entered into any derivative contracts to mitigate our exposure to foreign currency exchange rate risk during 2023.
+However, we may enter into derivative or forward contracts to cover our foreign currency exposure in the future.